 Everyone needs a pick-me-up from time to time.
 Help your customer’s associate your business with positive feelings, and you'll be their business of choice.
 Inspirational graphics and sayings are some of the most repinned content on Pinterest.

 Lots of people want to feel famous – what better way to showcase your brand than to have a board featuring pictures of people using your product.
 Are you an author?
 Ask for pictures of people reading your book in a variety of locations.
 Do you have a cottage industry making handmade crayon rolls and selling crafty things?
 Show pictures of families spending time coloring together with your crayon rolls.

 When it comes to using Pinterest to brand your business, the only limit is your imagination.
 With the promise of new tools to come, it's clear this platform is going to get even better as a tool to help you build your brand online.

-What is your favorite way to use Pinterest to brand your business?
+What is your favorite way to use Pinterest business pages to generate more leads?
 Did you see an idea here you'd love to try?
 I'd love to hear – leave me a comment below!

 I know I'm sure glad you've gotten me thinking creatively about using Pinterest for my content creation/content marketing business!
 I had thought that as a writer, it wouldn't benefit me but am seeing it in a whole new light these days!

 Thanks for this awesome read!!
 I can't wait to get more of my health coaching info on pinterest, and especially my doTerra oils!!